 The answer to this question varies.
 If you have an excellent credit score, then the answer is no!
-However, if you wish to apply for the Chase Sapphire Reserve card with a poor credit score, the answer to the question is a definite yes.
+However, if you wish to apply for the Chase Sapphire Reserve card with a poor credit score, the answer is yes.

-As mentioned earlier, getting approved for this travel credit card requires an excellent credit score.
+As mentioned, getting approved for this travel credit card requires an excellent credit score.
 Your credit score should be above 700, with the best average being 750.

 With a perfect credit score, the approval process is quite easy and almost instant.
 However, the score is not the only factor determining your Chase Sapphire Reserve approval.
-You should ensure that you meet all the requirements before applying for the card.
+You should meet all the requirements before applying for the card.

 How Can I Check My Credit Score?

-Using a credit report, you can determine your credit health and whether the reported data is accurate.
+You can use a credit report to determine your credit health and whether the reported data is accurate.

 You can access this free report online through CreditKarma.
-It is the only website authorized to offer those annual free reports, and that won’t hurt your credit score.
+It is the only website authorized to offer those annual free reports, which won’t hurt your credit score.

-However, you can also monitor your credit status every four months to ensure that it’s accurate.
+However, you can also monitor your credit status every four months to ensure accuracy.
 Some of the best platforms to generate your credit report include: